Peshawar District: 1897 Gazetteer

-Afghan refugees
+Refugees

 In recent years, Peshawar district hosts up to 20% of all Afghan refugees in Pakistan.
 In 2005, Peshawar district was home to 611,501 Afghan refugees who constituted 19.7% of the district's total population.
 Peshawar's immediate environs were home to large Afghan refugee camps, with Jalozai camp hosting up to 300,000 refugees in 2001 making it the largest refugee camp in Asia at the time.
 By 1980, 100,000 refugees a month were entering the province, with 25% of all refugees living in Peshawar district in 1981.

 Afghan refugees began to be frequently accused of involvement with terrorist attacks that occurred during Pakistan's war against radical Islamists.
 By 2015 the Pakistani government adopted a policy to repatriate Afghan refugees, including many who had spent their entire life in Pakistan.
 The policy of repatriation was also encouraged by the government of Afghanistan, though many refugees had not registered themselves in Pakistan.
 Un registered refugees returning to Afghanistan without their old Afghan identification documents now have no official status in Afghanistan either.